 Math Activity Sheets: These activity sheets include directions, vocabulary words, sample questions, and extension ideas.
-The activities are designed so that students can complete with the teacher or at home with their families.
+The activities are designed so that students can do it with the teacher or at home with their families.

-Game Materials Needed Concepts ST Math Game Connection Follow the Rule NotecardsPencilPaper Numbers or shapes can form a pattern according to a specific rule.
-Fourth Grade Objective: Patterns in Number and Shapes Game: Helicopter Table Fraction Match NotecardsPencilPaper Fractions greater than 1 can be written as a mixed number.
-Fourth Grade Objective: Mixed Numbers Game: Match Fraction Ll Make It Equal Toothpicks, straws or other straight household objects Paper Pencil You can compare fractions with the same or different denominators as long as the fractions refer to the same whole.
-Fourth Grade Objective: Fractions- Equivalence and Ordering Game: Equivalent Fractions What's Your Angle?
-Straight household items such as toothpicks, straws, chopsticks, pencils Notecards or sticky notes Angles can be named and classified according to their measurement in degrees.
-Fourth Grade Objective: Angles and Triangles Game: Which Angle?
+Game Materials Needed Key Ideas Follow the Rule NotecardsPencilPaper Numbers or shapes can form a pattern according to a specific rule Fraction Match NotecardsPencilPaper Fractions greater than 1 can be written as a mixed number.
+Make It Equal Toothpicks, straws or other straight household objects Paper Pencil You can compare fractions with the same or different denominators as long as the fractions refer to the same whole.
+What's Your Angle?
+Straight household items such as toothpicks, straws, chopsticks, pencils Notecards or sticky notes Angles can be named and classified acco ding to their measurement in degrees.
 Fraction Fun Two sheets of copy paper or construction paper Scissors Markers Fractions with the same denominator can be added or subtracted using visual models.
-Fourth Grade Objective: Adding and Subtracting Fractions Game: Scale Fraction Addition and Subtraction Shape Detective ToothpicksNotecard or piece of paper Shapes can be named and classified based on attributes such as types of angles and the presence or absence of parallel and/or perpendicular sides.
-Fourth Grade Objective: Advanced Shapes Game: Shape Types How Many Legs?
+Shape Detective ToothpicksNotecard or piece of paper Shapes can be named and classified base on attributes such as types of angles and the presence or absence of parallel and/or perpendicular sides.
+How Many Legs?
 Creature Cards Number cubes (dice) Paper Pencil Problems can have multiple steps and multiple operations.
 Parentheses can help to make the order of operations clear.
-Fourth Grade Objective: Multiple Operations Game: Leg Drape Boots Coin Trade Pennies Nickels Dimes Quarters Pencil Paper In a measurement system, a larger unit can be traded for a smaller unit.
-Fourth Grade Objective: Measurement and Conversions Game: Buy Item
+Coin Trade Pennies Nickels Dimes Quarters Pencil Paper In a measurement system, a larger unit can be traded for a smaller unit.